History of Clan Strachan

 In c 1230, Waltheof of Strachan granted to the Priory of St. Andrews permission to hunt and cut wood in the barony of Strachan in order to build a church and a new hall within the parish.
 The placenames within this charter confirm that Waltheof held control of an area at least the size of the modern village of Strachan (St. Andrews Liber, 276-7; and Ash, St Andrews, Appendix 7, no. 2, pg 241).

 On 16 June 1242, the Church of the Blessed Virgin Mary in Strachan was consecrated by the bishop of St. Andrews, David de Bernham.
 The church in Strachan was endowed to the Diocese of Brechin.
-The benefice was granted to the serving Archdeacon of Brechin, signifying the importance of the parish.
-(Early Sources, ii: 520, 522/span>; aand Ash, St Andrews, App.
+The benefice was granted to the serving Archdeacon of Brechin, signifying the importance of the parish, and was almost certainly constructed by Waltheof de Strachan.
+(Early Sources, ii: 520, 522/span>; and Ash, St Andrews, App.
 2, pg 332)

 In 1244, Freeholders in the earldom of Dunbar, and family of the earl, including Waltheof of Strachan, are listed as jurors of Earl Patrick ( CDS, i, nos.
 2671, 2672; and Hamilton, 2003: 210-11).